captainbrosset/devtools-highlighter/README.md

 * Make sure to install the dependencies first `npm install`
 * Then run the build script with `npm run build`

+# Technical documentation

+Very much needed.
+In particular explaining what each scope is responsible for would be nice.

 # Getting in touch